JackieWang9811/JackieWang9811.github.io/_pages/about.md

 About me
 ======

-I'm a first-year Ph.D. student joint-educated by the [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/)(HITSZ), the School of Computer Science and Technology, and the [Pengcheng Laboratory](https://www.pcl.ac.cn/)(PCL), now working with Prof.[Zhiguo Zhang](http://faculty.hitsz.edu.cn/zgzhang).
+I'm an incoming Ph.D. student joint-educated by the [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/)(HITSZ), the School of Computer Science and Technology, and the [Pengcheng Laboratory](https://www.pcl.ac.cn/)(PCL), now working with Prof.[Zhiguo Zhang](http://faculty.hitsz.edu.cn/zgzhang).
 I obtained my master's degree in the School of Communication Engineering at [Jilin University](https://www.jlu.edu.cn/) (JLU), where I worked with Prof.Wanzhong Chen.
 I obtained my bachelor's degree in the School of Automation at [Northeast Electric Power University](http://www.neepu.edu.cn/)(NEEPU).

 You can find my CV here: [Jiaqi Wang's CV](../assets/Curriculum_Vitae_CN.pdf).